Worshipping and Serving

 Special Music

 Would you like to enrich our Sunday service with a musical contribution?
 Contact Kaija Ranta.
-Thank you to the Band, vocalists, and choir for singing on Sunday, May 14.
+Thank you to Kaija Ranta and Artith Francis for the special music on January 12.

 Sunday Prayers